 You may have British Nuclear Test Defence service if you participated in the nuclear tests at Maralinga, Emu Field and Montebello Islands between 1952 and 1965.

 Certain peacetime service in the ADF, usually between 7 December 1972 and 6 April 1994.
 In most cases you need to have completed 3 years continuous full-time service, unless you were medically discharged.

-If you completed your national service on or after 7 December 1972.
+If you completed the whole period (2 years or 18 months) of full-time national service for which you were engaged to serve on or after 7 December 1972.

 Your Veteran White Card covers treatment in Australia, but not overseas.Back to top

 What you can receive